Howie Morales: New Mexico Senate

 On December 27, 2007, New Mexico State Senator Ben D. Altamirano died of a heart attack.
 On January 9, 2008, Governor Bill Richardson appointed Morales to the vacant position that Altamirano held since 1971, on the recommendation of the Altamirano family.
 Morales ran for the office that he was appointed to in the 2008 general elections and defeated Republican Joseph Gros, 9,561 to 4,019, to retain his seat.
 He was reelected in 2012.
 Morales became a hospital administrator after joining the Senate.

 In October 2013, Morales announced he would run for governor in the 2014 New Mexico gubernatorial election.
 Morales lost the five-way 2014 Democratic primary election, coming in fourth place: state Attorney General Gary King won the nomination with about 35% of the vote, Santa Fe Mayor Alan Webber received about 23%, Lawrence Rael received about 20%, Morales received about 14%, and Linda M. Lopez received about 8%.

 During his 11-year career in the New Mexico Senate, Morales was a member of the Legislative Finance Committee.
 Morales sponsored legislation to create a universal, state-level single-payer healthcare system for New Mexico.
 Morales was an outspoken critic of the Martinez administration's education policies that emphasized standardized testing, and he opposed use of the PARCC assessment.
 He spoke out frequently against cuts to public education.
 Morales criticized the introduction of a teacher evaluation system that relied heavily on student performance on the new standardized test (PARCC) in the state's public schools, and he questioned the methodology of the A-to-F school grading system instituted by the Martinez administration.
 In 2018 Morales sponsored legislation to substantially increase the tax on cigarettes, vaping and tobacco products in order to generate $89 million additional for public schools.
-Legislation introduced by Morales in 2017 sought to create a new cabinet-level Early Childhood Services Department with oversight of already-existing early childhood education programs like home visiting and pre-kindergarten that are currently scattered through various state agencies.
+Legislation introduced by Morales in 2017 sought to create a new cabinet-level Early Childhood Services Department with oversight of already-existing early childhood education programs like home visiting and pre-kindergarten that were scattered through various state agencies.
+In 2019, Gov. Lujan Grisham and the New Mexico Legislature created the Early Childhood Education and Care Department.
+The Department officially launched on July 1, 2020.
 On environmental policy, Morales staunchly opposed controversial federal plans to divert the Gila River in western New Mexico, often described as the last wild river in the West, and he pushed for alternatives to wholesale diversion.